She’s born in a snowstorm, and her mother names her Irma.

 She’s been wiling away her time working in a small bookstore, for no more than she made when she was twenty, and a lot of the job involves working with customers, which isn’t what she’d hoped for when she’d applied.
 Still, it pays her rent, just about, and keeps her in food, and she even gets a small staff discount on some of the books, so she hasn’t condemned the work.

-Still, it’s not a career.
+It’s not a career.
 That’s some elusive dream that she’s never been able to fathom; she’s flitted between jobs since she was eighteen, mostly light administrative things, doing the filing in offices or taking inventory in apothecaries or doing simple shop work.
 But she’s never stuck something out longer than a year.
 She’s never found anything she would want to stick at, even if the situation presented itself.

 And then, the winter she’s thirty one, Albus Dumbledore comes to her.